stolostron/rhacm-docs/_pages/create_builds.md

 Complete the following steps:

 1. Create a new branch in the [rhacm-docs GitHub repository](https://github.com/open-cluster-management/rhacm-docs) for the new version.
 For example, 2.9_stage.
-For more information, see [Creating a branch](https://github.com/open-cluster-management/rhacm-docs/blob/gh-pages/_pages/arch_branching.md).
+For more information, see [Branch strategy](branch_strategy.md).

 2. Navigate to the `modules/common-attributes.adoc` file that is in your _new_ branch to change the version for the `:product-version:` field.

-This value is used during the build process, and must be updated to your new version for the build to work.
+      **Important:** The build process requires the `:product-version:` value.
+You must update the field to the new version for the build to work.

 3. Create a new branch for the new version in [GitLab](https://gitlab.cee.redhat.com/red-hat-enterprise-openshift-documentation/advanced-cluster-management/-/tree/2.7), if it is not already there.
 Ex. `2.7`.
 You can create it from the branch from the previous version.